 for Final Demand Sites allocated under Paragraph 4.2 (whether or not re-allocated under this Paragraph 6), the forecast annual consumption at the Final Demand Site or the calculated Final Demand annual consumption for a Final Demand Site that is also a Mixed Demand Site, must have increased or decreased by more than 50 percent in comparison to the consumption which was used for the purposes of the allocation which the applicant is seeking to have changed.

+(subject to Paragraph 6.3(f)) for Mixed Demand Sites allocated in accordance with Paragraph 4.1A(a) or 4.1A(b)(i), the Final Demand at the Mixed Demand Site must have either increased or decreased by more than 50 percent in comparison to the Final Demand of the Mixed Demand Site at the end of the period used for the purposes of such allocation (and the average Final Demand is not to be used as the comparator); and/or

+for Mixed Demand Sites allocated in accordance with Paragraph 4.1A(a) or 4.1A(b)(i) and then re-allocated under Paragraph 6.1, the Final Demand at the Mixed Demand Site must have either increased or decreased by more than 50 percent in comparison to the Final Demand of the Mixed Demand Site at the end of the period used for the purposes of such re-allocation (and the average Final demand is not to be used as the comparator); and/or

+Mixed Final Demand Sites allocated in accordance with Paragraph 4.1A(b)(ii) may only be re-allocated under Paragraph 6.1 following their re-allocation under Paragraph 6.9B, and only if the Final Demand has either increased or decreased by more than 50 percent in comparison to the Final Demand at the end of the period used for the purposes of such re-allocation (and the average Maximum Demand is not to be used as the comparator);

 Reallocation of a Final Demand Site to a different charging band may result in the Registrant for the Final Demand Site being either eligible for a rebate (which shall be backdated to the time when the request was received) or subject to an additional charge (which shall be backdated to the date on which the DNO/IDNO Party notified the Registrant of the charge's application).
 The revised charging band will be applied from the next billing period.

 6.4A Where Paragraph 6.1(d) applies, the DNO/IDNO Party shall, each time that the Maximum Import Capacity of the Phased Capacity Site is increased, re-allocate the Final Demand Site based on the revised Maximum Import Capacity.